 Presents the fundamentals of plane and solid geometry and introduces non-Euclidean geometries and current topics.
 Prerequisite: Level 4 on the Compass Placement Test and Algebra I, Algebra II, and Geometry, or equivalent.
+Lecture 3 hours per week.

 MTH 151 Mathematics for the Liberal Arts I (3 cr.)